ANALYTICS SOLUTIONS2025-11-03

 A few others have even started using commercial machine learning (ML) in data analytics for small businesses.

-Yet, the new report by the Singapore-based agencies indicates that there are small businesses that continue to operate traditionally, without any data to support their decisions.
+Yet the new report by the Singapore-based agencies indicates that some small businesses continue to operate traditionally, without data to support their decisions.
 Some were even intimidated by the very idea.

-We at Express Analytics have often said this — data and its analysis are the modern, scientific way of doing business and staying ahead of the game.
+We at Express Analytics have often said this — data and its analysis are the modern, scientific way to do business and stay ahead of the game.

 Data alone does not drive your business.
 Decisions do.
 Speak to Our Experts to get a lowdown on how data analytics can help your small business.